wdhif/optris-pi-linux/README.md

 # optris-pi-linux
-A Linux wrapper for the optris pi 400 thermal camera
+A Linux wrapper for the optris pi 400 thermal camera for the optris server.